Zhuluo County: 1684–1723

 When the Qing wrested the island from the control of the Kingdom of Tungning in 1683, Taiwan was made a prefecture under the administration of Fujian Province.
 This new Taiwan Prefecture included three hien or districts; Zhuluo County covered the central western plains and the north.

-The county started as a catch-all for the areas not incorporated in one of the other, smaller, more developed counties.
+The county started as a catch-all for the areas not incorporated into one of the other, smaller, more developed counties.
 Zhuluo County was initially made up of four Villages (里 (Lǐ, Lí)) and 34 Communities (社 (Shè, Siā) - the name normally given to aboriginal settlements).
 The villages were all near the border with Taiwan County, with the communities making up the rest of Zhuluo County.
 At this point in time the county covered 18,499 km2, more than half the total area of Taiwan, with the county seat in the Jialixing area of Kaihua Village (modern-day Jiali District, Tainan).

-In 1697 the Qing Imperial official Yu Yonghe visited the area and wrote that "Zhuluo and Fengshan have no residents, only savages" i.e. there were no Han Chinese settlements in the county.
-In 1694 there was only one registered market in Zhuluo as opposed to 17 in the far smaller Taiwan County, a situation which reflected the disparity in the Han Chinese populations in both counties.
+In 1697, the Qing Imperial official Yu Yonghe visited the area and wrote that "Zhuluo and Fengshan have no residents, only savages" i.e. there were no Han Chinese settlements in the county.
+In 1694, there was only one registered market in Zhuluo as opposed to 17 in the far smaller Taiwan County, a situation which reflected the disparity in the Han Chinese populations in both counties.

 In the first two decades of the eighteenth century Han settlers began to encroach more extensively into Zhuluo, with significant Chinese populations cultivating in the areas around modern-day Douliu and Changhua City.
 Settlers who attempted to move further north were however violently resisted by aboriginal tribes.
-In 1704 the administrative seat of the county was relocated to Zhuluoshan, today known as Chiayi City.
+In 1704, the administrative seat of the county was relocated to Zhuluoshan, today known as Chiayi City.